One Homography is All You Need: IMM-based Joint Homography and Multiple Object State Estimation: Conclusion

 IMM-JHSE improves significantly upon related methods with the same publicly available detections, such as UCMCTrack, C-BIoU, OC-SORT and ByteTrack, on the DanceTrack and KITTI-car datasets while offering competitive performance on the MOT17, MOT20 and KITTI-pedestrian datasets.

 However, a weak point of IMM-JHSE is that it performs poorly when tracks are very dense, especially in the MOT20 dataset.
-This is attributed to the leniency afforded by the multitude of motion models in use.
-Future work may, therefore, improve its performance on data with high track densities.
+This is attributed to the leniency afforded by the multitude of motion models in use and the fact that IMM-JHSE is designed primarily with the DanceTrack dataset in mind.
+Future work may, therefore, improve its performance on data with high track densities and generalisation to other datasets.
+It is also possible that results may be significantly improved with the use of a custom detector module.